-About Michael Wilson, CFP®, CRC®, RICP®, Integrity Financial Planning
+About Michael Wilson, CFP®, RC®, RICP®, Integrity Financial Planning

 Mike Wilson is the owner and founder of Integrity Financial Planning, which specializes in personal retirement planning.
 In one form or another, Mike has been in the training and financial services industry for 30 years.
 He earned his MBA in Finance from Baylor University and is a Certified Financial Planer®, Certified Retirement Counselor® and a Retirement Income Certified Professional®.